 At this point remove the lid, sift in any additional flour required to thicken to a desired consistency (use fresh flour – not from bowl), and allow the liquid to simmer roughly 30 minutes.

 You may add pepper and salt to taste.
-But you shouldn’t have to if seasoned well. ;o)
+But you shouldn’t have to if seasoned well. ;o) Serve with one dumpling per bowl of stew.

 The Perfect Bite